-Dr Allison Rutter (ASU) in collaboration with Dr Barbara Zeeb (RMC) were recently awarded a major NSERC grant in the field of phytoremediation.
+Dr Allison Rutter (ASU) in collaboration with Dr Barbara Zeeb (RMC) were awarded an NSERC grant in the field of phytoremediation.
 Funds for the award were matched by industrial sponsors (Dow Chemicals Canada Inc, Schneider Electric Canada and Jacques Whitford Environmental Ltd).
 In total, over $800K in funds were awarded: $414K NSERC, $343K Industrial sponsors and $84K in-kind funds.

 The top two photographs show the initial construction of the site and PhD candidate Melissa Whitfield-Aslund examining some of the plants growing there.
 The bottom two photographs show the extraction process (continuous solvent extraction) and the extracts being analyzed.